JJMugenyi/myndmap/README.md

 - **Task Organization and Reminders**: MyndMap helps users organize their tasks and provides reminders to stay on track.
 It allows users to set priorities, deadlines, and track their progress.

-- **Subscription Plans**: MyndMap offers different subscription plans, including a basic plan, a Pro plan, and an Elite plan.
-The Pro and Elite plans provide access to advanced features and enhanced AI assistance.
+- **Subscription Plans**: MyndMap offers a free subscription plan.
+Other plans may be implemented based on user feedback.

-- **User Profiles**: Users can create profiles to customize their MyndMap experience.
-They can track their progress, view analytics, and access personalized recommendations.

 ## Frameworks

-Frontend - React

-Backend - Flask
+MyndMap is built using the following frameworks:

+**Frontend - React**: React is a popular JavaScript library for building user interfaces.
+It provides a component-based architecture, efficient rendering, and a rich ecosystem of libraries and tools.
+React's flexibility and performance make it an excellent choice for creating dynamic and interactive user interfaces in MyndMap.

+**Backend - Flask**: Flask is a lightweight and flexible Python web framework.
+It is known for its simplicity and ease of use, making it a suitable choice for developing the backend of MyndMap.
+Flask provides the necessary tools for building web applications, handling requests, and interacting with databases.

 These are desired, and have not yet been implemented.